 Some of the best ideas start with a "what if", a throwaway thought shared over a coffee that somehow ends up turning into a reality.
 De:brief 2019 was no different.

 At the end of 2018, I moved on from Shopify.
-It was an amazing journey but after almost seven years I felt the need for a change.
-I knew I wanted to remain earning my living in the ecosystem and in early 2019 I started to work with Shopify focused agencies and app companies — many of which I had the pleasure of collaborating with during my time at Shopify.
+It was an amazing journey, but after almost seven years, I felt the need for a change.
+I knew I wanted to continue to earn my living in the ecosystem and in early 2019 I started to work with Shopify focused agencies and app companies — many of which I had the pleasure of collaborating with during my time at Shopify.